lior-latimer/lior-latimer/README.md

 ## 🚀 About Me
 My name is Lior Latimer and I am current MSc student at the London School of Hygiene and Tropical Medicine studying health data science.
-My interests center around using data-driven methods to electronic health record data, with the goal of developing effective clinical intervention.
+My interests center around using data-driven methods to analyze electronic health record data, with the goal of developing effective clinical intervention.

 ## 🛠 Skills